uofu-emb/rtos/labs/1.testing/README.md

 - Separate the concern of __how__ something is executed from __what__ is executed.
 - Testing across execution contexts is tricky.
 Running multiple execution contexts in a test usually starts getting into integration test territory.
 - Threads, interrupts, and tasks can be assumed to be working library code.
 - Most code can be run in any execution context.
-Even something like an interrupt handler can separate concerns such as acknowledging the interrupt and the execution of your code.
+Even something like an interrupt handler can separate concerns such as acknowledging the interrupt and the execution of your logic.
 - Something that is executed in two execution contexts can usually be emulated in one context.
 - You can call interrupt handlers and thread entry points - they have no special meaning in other contexts.
 The `main` function is different - it has a special meaning in the language.
 Our tests will have their own `main` function being the entry point to running the test; so you need to pull any code you are testing out of `main`.
 #### Technique and Activity